victormarquess11/beer-prometheus-grafana/README.md

 # Fermentation Monitoring with Prometheus, Grafana, and Pushgateway

-This repository hosts a Docker Compose stack designed to monitor data such as temperature, density, and battery levels from a beer fermentation process using an [iSpindel](https://github.com/universam1/iSpindel) device.
+This repository hosts a Docker Compose stack designed to monitor fermentation data such as temperature, density, and battery levels from a beer fermentation process using an [iSpindel](https://github.com/universam1/iSpindel) device.
 The stack includes Prometheus for data collection, Grafana for data visualization, and Pushgateway for receiving data from the iSpindel.

 ## Table of Contents